-Management determined that the carrying value of the TNB properties exceeded its recoverable value and its carrying value was impaired to be \$nil based on an estimate of fair value less costs of disposal ("FVLVD") as the Company has no plan to carry further exploration program at the TNB properties.
+Management has determined that the carrying amount of the TNB properties exceeded its recoverable amount and its carrying amount was impaired to be \$nil based on an estimate of fair value less costs of disposal ("FVLCD") as the Company has no plans to carry further exploration program at the TNB properties.
 Expenditures paid to maintain certain claims in good standing were recorded as exploration and evaluation expenses on the statements of income (loss) and comprehensive income (loss).

-In 2023, the Company incurred expenditures of \$35,685 at TNB properties (2022 - \$28,794).
+In 2024, the Company incurred expenditures of \$32,608 at TNB properties (2023 - \$35,685).

-The Company's 100% interest in the TNB properties is subject to a back-in right whereby should the Company outline a threshold deposit or deposits, each of which exceed 500 million pounds of nickel in measured and indicated resources, Glencore Canada Corporation ("Glencore") has the right to back-in for a 50% interest and become the operator of the threshold deposit or deposits by incurring expenditures on the property in an amount equal to two times the aggregate of all expenditures which were incurred by the Company in carrying out mining operations on the property prior to the back-in, provided that if Glencore exercises more than one back-in right, then in calculating the required back-in expenditures for each subsequent back-in right, expenditures relating to any previously exercised back-in right are excluded from such expenditure calculation.
+The Company's 100% interest in the TNB properties is subject to a back-in right whereby, should the Company outline a threshold deposit or deposits, each of which exceed 500 million pounds of nickel in measured and indicated resources, Glencore Canada Corporation ("Glencore") has the right to back in for a 50% interest and become the operator of the threshold deposit or deposits by incurring expenditures on the property in an amount equal to two times the aggregate of all expenditures which were incurred by the Company in carrying out mining operations on the property prior to the back-in, provided that if Glencore exercises more than one back-in right, then in calculating the required back-in expenditures for each subsequent back-in right, expenditures relating to any previously exercised back-in right are excluded from such expenditure calculation.